thephpleague/uri-src/docs/interfaces/7.0/contracts.md

 Uri Interfaces
 =======

-This package contains an interface to represents URI objects according to [RFC 3986](http://tools.ietf.org/html/rfc3986).
+This package contains interfaces to help represent URI objects according to [RFC 3986](http://tools.ietf.org/html/rfc3986).

-## An Interface to model RFC3986 URI
+## RFC3986 URI Interface

 The `League\Uri\Contract\UriInterface` interface models generic URIs as specified in [RFC 3986](http://tools.ietf.org/html/rfc3986).
 The interface provides methods for interacting with the various URI parts, which will obviate